redhat-appstudio/infra-deployments/README.md

 For access to OpenShift Stage cluster the github user has to be part of `stage` team in `redhat-appstudio-sre` organization.

-Authorization in `root:redhat-appstudio` workspace in CPS is managed by [components/authorization/kcp/members-view.yaml](components/authorization/kcp/members-view.yaml).
+Authorization in `root:redhat-appstudio` and `root:redhat-hacbs` workspaces in CPS is managed by [components/authorization/kcp/](components/authorization/kcp/).

 ## FAQ